 Ann Arbor Foodie Scene

-Of course there is no shortage for dining in a rising foodie city like Ann Arbor.
+Of course, there is no shortage of dining in a rising foodie city like Ann Arbor.
 In detail, there are Zingerman’s Delicatessen and the James Beard Award-winning Zingerman’s Roadhouse.
-In addition, are the French-fusion restaurant Mikette Bistro and Bar, the and French-New American Taste Kitchen.
+In addition, there is the French-fusion restaurant Mikette Bistro and Bar and the French-New American Taste Kitchen.
 Even further are restaurants with James Beard Award-winning chefs, like Vinology and the Slurping Turtle.
-For lodging, stay at Graduate Ann Arbor, Residence Inn Ann Arbor, the Bell Tower and the Kensington Hotel.
+Stay at Graduate Ann Arbor, Residence Inn Ann Arbor, the Bell Tower, and the Kensington Hotel for lodging.

 Related: Rare Cars In American Car Museums